lhotse-speech/lhotse/README.md

 ### Optional dependencies

 **Other pip packages.** You can leverage optional features of Lhotse by installing the relevant supporting package:
+- `pip install lhotse[lilcom]` to enable lilcom-compressed feature and array storage backends.
+If storage efficiency is important, `lilcom_chunky` is the preferred feature-storage backend once this dependency is installed.
 - `torchaudio` used to be a core dependency in Lhotse, but is now optional.
 Refer to [official PyTorch documentation for installation](https://pytorch.org/get-started/locally/).
 - `pip install lhotse[kaldi]` for a maximal feature set related to Kaldi compatibility.
 It includes libraries such as `kaldi_native_io` (a more efficient variant of `kaldi_io`) and `kaldifeat` that port some of Kaldi functionality into Python.
 - `pip install lhotse[orjson]` for up to 50% faster reading of JSONL manifests.